Frankwarnaar/minor-persgroep/README.md

 ### Could haves
 * [ ] Save reviews realtime
 * [ ] Review offline, and publish these reviews when connection is reastablished
-* [ ] Review articles offline and publish your review later
 * [ ] Show when someone else is reviewing the same article as you
 * [ ] Comment on reviews
 * [ ] Rate reviews